 Just like all other jurisdictions in the United States, it is illegal to operate a motorized vehicle while under the influence of drugs and/or alcohol in Virginia.
 Virginia's criminal statute outlines the various penalties of driving under the influence of drugs and/or alcohol.
 If you are pulled over by a police officer who suspects that you have been drinking or doing drugs, the officer may charge you with driving under the influence (DUI) or driving while intoxicated (DWI).
-Most people think that DUIs and DWIs are different offenses, however, they are essentially the same.
+Most people think that DUIs and DWIs are different offenses, however, Virginia laws treat them interchangeably.
 This article will answer some common questions asked concerning DUIs and DWIs.

 Virginia's Laws Concerning DUIs and DWIs

-Virginia Code Section 18.2-266 explains, in detail, the various penalties for driving under the influence.
+Virginia Code §18.2-266 and Virginia Code §18.2-270 explain, in detail, the various penalties for driving under the influence.
 The code also details the different legal limits which vary according to substance.
 The legal limit that most people are aware of is the blood alcohol level (BAC).
 The blood alcohol limit for driving in Virginia is 0.08.
-If your blood alcohol level is above 0.08, you may be charged with driving under the influence (DUI), or driving while influenced by alcohol (DWI).
+If your blood alcohol level is at or above 0.08, you may be charged with driving under the influence (DUI), or driving while influenced by alcohol (DWI).

 Virginia's code also covers legal limits for drugs.
 For instance, If you are caught with more than 0.02 milligrams of cocaine in your system while operating a motor vehicle, you can be charged with driving under the influence (DUI).
 If you are caught with more than 0.1 milligrams of methamphetamines or MDMA (ecstasy), you can be charged with a DUI.
 If you are caught driving with more than 0.01 milligrams of PCP, you can be charged with a DUI.
 Review our informational page on Virginia DUI and DWI Laws for more information on the specifics of Virginia law.